Do You Think You Have Wasps?

 Understanding their habits, lifecycle and appearance can help to identify the best form of wasp control for your home or business.

-See our list below of common species.
+See our list below of common wasp species in Ireland

 (Family: Vespidae, e.g. Vespula Vulgaris & Vespula germanica)